Oscar Fisker Mølgaard

-Oscar Fisker Mølgaard (born 18 February 2005) is a Danish professional ice hockey forward for the Coachella Valley Firebirds of the American Hockey League (AHL) as a prospect to the Seattle Kraken of the National Hockey League (NHL).
+Oscar Fisker Mølgaard (born 18 February 2005) is a Danish professional ice hockey player who is a forward for the Coachella Valley Firebirds of the American Hockey League (AHL) as a prospect to the Seattle Kraken of the National Hockey League (NHL).

 Playing career

-He was selected by the Seattle Kraken in the 2023 NHL entry draft.

-In June 2024, he signed a three-year, entry-level contract with draft club, the Seattle Kraken.
+Mølgaard was selected by the Seattle Kraken in the 2023 NHL entry draft.
+On 14 June 2024, he signed a three-year, entry-level contract with draft club, the Seattle Kraken.
 Returning to Jönköping to continue his development with HV71 in the 2024–25 season, Mølgaard posted 8 goals and 19 points in 38 regular season games.
-Helping the club avoid relegation to the Allsvenskan in a play-out series, Mølgaard left HV71 at the conclusion of the season and was re-assigned by the Kraken to join AHL affiliate, the Coachella Valley Firebirds to close out the campaign.
+Helping the club avoid relegation to the HockeyAllsvenskan in a play-out series, Mølgaard left HV71 at the conclusion of the season and was re-assigned by the Kraken to join AHL affiliate, the Coachella Valley Firebirds, to close out the campaign.

+On 20 November 2025, Mølgaard made his NHL debut with the Kraken.
+He tallied an assist during his debut game against the Chicago Blackhawks.

 International play

-He represented the Denmark national team at the 2023, 2024, and 2025 IIHF World Championship.
+Mølgaard represented the Denmark national team at the 2023, 2024, and 2025 IIHF World Championship.